mvicens/autofront/README.md

 Collocated in `styles` directory, type over lonely `index.css`.

+URLs from the current directory must to start with `./`.

 #### [Less](https://lesscss.org)

 The same as before (but with its own file extension).
 The rest of optional files will be ignored if they are not [imported](https://lesscss.org/features/#import-atrules-feature).